 - Work out how they are going to react to your project.

-- Create an engagement plan to ensure that you can shift the behaviour or attitudes of any stakeholders who appear negative, and ensure that the team maintains the positive outlook of any stakeholders who are supportive.
+- Create an engagement plan to ensure that you can shift the behavior or attitudes of any stakeholders who appear negative, and ensure that the team maintains the positive outlook of any stakeholders who are supportive.

 - Look professional and prepared when working with stakeholders.